-Below is a rough margin of safety table you can refer to depending on the confidence you have in your DCF valuation, which is purely subjective:
+Below is a margin of safety table you can refer to, based on the level of confidence you have with your DCF valuation:

 Note that these margin of safety rates differ between investors, and that for lower discount rates a higher margin of safety should apply.
-So, even if you have high confidence in your DCF valuation but are using a low discount rate (i.e. < 10%), it may be wise to use a discount rate of 20%+.
+So, even if you have high confidence in your DCF valuation but are using a low discount rate (i.e., < 8%), it may be wise to apply a margin of safety of 20% or more.
 Moreover, for valuation beginners who may overestimate growth rates, I would recommend going with a larger margin of safety which would drive down your intrinsic value buy price(s).

 In short, it's wise to have a flexible margin of safety measure that you can vary across different investments.
-Doing so, while accounting for your confidence level, the risk level of the security, and the discount rate you used will provide you with a reasonable margin of safety that you can then apply to your intrinsic value buy-price.
+Doing so, while considering your confidence level, the risk level of the security, and the model's discount rate will provide you with a reasonable margin of safety that you can then apply to your intrinsic value buy-price.

-Below, you can see how the actual intrinsic value buy price varies when we apply discount rates from 10-30% with our intrinsic value per share of $79.63 and WACC of 6.68%:
+Below, you can see how the intrinsic value buy price range varies when we apply discount rates from 10-30% (intrinsic value per share of $87.35, perpetual growth rate of 2%, and WACC of 5.79%):

-In our case, if I were fine with the low discount rate (required return) of 6.68% (our WACC) and had medium-high confidence in our DCF valuation, I would be willing to purchase Intel for under $60.
-Currently, Intel's stock is hovering around $45 per share, so in this case it would still be a buy.
+In our case, if I were fine with the low discount rate (required return) of 5.79%, and had medium confidence in our DCF valuation, I would be willing to purchase Intel at a 25% margin of safety for under ~$65.
+Currently, Intel's stock is hovering around $52 per share, so in this case it would still be a buy.

 The most important thing here when applying a margin of safety is to avoid being too aggressive with your margin of safety, or else you will miss good buying opportunities.
 On the other hand, if your margin of safety is too small, you may end up purchasing an overpriced company.
 Ultimately, this is where your understanding of the business and your investment thesis plays a role, which should help you to come up with a fair margin of safety figure.

-As a side note, you can also apply this margin of safety to your personal required rate of return and ignore this step altogether.
-However, I would only recommend doing this if you are using a relatively high personal required rate of return, such as 20% or more, or are more experienced with valuation.
+Note that you can also apply this margin of safety to your personal required rate of return and ignore this step altogether.
+However, I would only recommend doing this if you're using a relatively high personal required rate of return, such as 20% or more, or are more experienced with valuation.

-If the stock price never falls within your buy-price range, it may be due to errors in your valuation or too high of a margin of safety, but more often than not it's simply because the stock price is overvalued and not at an attractive price.
+If the stock price never falls within your buy-price range, it may be due to errors in your valuation or an aggressive margin of safety, but more often than not it's simply because the stock price is overvalued and not at an attractive price.
 Therefore, as a value investor, there's nothing wrong with completing a DCF valuation and waiting one or two years before finally being able to purchase the company at the right price.

 It's also important to note that your conservative figures, sensitivity analysis, and margin of safety should protect you to an extent from errors in your valuation and the number of assumptions made in a DCF valuation.
-Therefore, even if you purchase a company at an undervalued price and the company's stock price continues to under-perform, you should already have a good understanding of the company which should help you to avoid making any bad short-term, emotional, and/or irrational investment decisions.
+Therefore, even if you purchase a company at an undervalued price and the company's stock price continues to under-perform, you should already have a good understanding of the company which may reduce any emotional and/or irrational investment decisions.